Transient fault handling

 Regular intervals.
 The application waits for the same period of time between each attempt.
 For example, it may retry the operation every 3 seconds.

 Immediate retry.
-Sometimes a transient fault is extremely short, perhaps caused by an event such as a network packet collision or a spike in a hardware component.
+Sometimes a transient fault is brief, perhaps due to an event such as a network packet collision or a spike in a hardware component.
 In this case, retrying the operation immediately is appropriate because it may succeed if the fault has cleared in the time it takes the application to assemble and send the next request.
-However, there should never be more than one immediate retry attempt, and you should switch to alternative strategies, such as such as exponential back-off or fallback actions, if the immediate retry fails.
+However, there should never be more than one immediate retry attempt, and you should switch to alternative strategies, such as exponential back-off or fallback actions, if the immediate retry fails.

 As a general guideline, use an exponential back-off strategy for background operations, and immediate or regular interval retry strategies for interactive operations.
 In both cases, you should choose the delay and the retry count so that the maximum latency for all retry attempts is within the required end-to-end latency requirement.

-Over-aggressive retry strategies, which have too short intervals or too many retries, can have an adverse effect on the target resource or service.
+Overly aggressive retry strategies, which have intervals that are too short or retries that are too frequent, can have an adverse effect on the target resource or service.
 This may prevent the resource or service from recovering from its overloaded state, and it will continue to block or refuse requests.
 This results in a vicious circle where more and more requests are sent to the resource or service, and consequently its ability to recover is further reduced.

 Take into account the timeout of the operations when choosing the retry intervals to avoid launching a subsequent attempt immediately (for example, if the timeout period is similar to the retry interval).
 Also consider if you need to keep the total possible period (the timeout plus the retry intervals) to below a specific total time.
 Operations that have unusually short or very long timeouts may influence how long to wait, and how often to retry the operation.